-SERVICE LEVEL STATEMENT PERFORMANCE MEASURE 2022/23 OUTPUTS/ACHIEVEMENTS Develop the talent pipeline to grow a skilled workforce, and better utilise the existing labour market Lead and support the regions attraction and retention of talent, skills, and investment of the Manawatū Talent and Skills Attraction Further development of the Employer and Workplace Hub on CEDA.nz (launched in March 2022) was undertaken to continue the support of our local business community to attract and retain talent.
-The refresh is to ensure the hub is a one-stop-shop or resource that businesses can go to for up to date, meaningful support.
-As part of the hub, we have created a simple, informative, 2-pager document focused on talent attraction and retention.
-This is to support business engagement and able to be shared across CEDAs social media business support e-newsletters.
-A Workforce Development Planning toolkit to support employers to attract, retain and train staff was developed in collaboration with UCOL I Te Pükenga.
-Four information booklets were created (People Strategy, Bringing the right people on board, Growing your people, and Keeping your people).
-This was launched in September with workshops delivered in Feilding and Palmerston North, with 7 attendees from 6 businesses, and 16 attendees from 12 businesses respectively.
-The Sustainability Toolkit was launched to help businesses to start their sustainability journey from understanding the benefits, to practical tools and resources, and links to the climate action toolbox and calculators.
-To further support businesses showcase the lifestyle and employment value proposition, we created a sizzle reel for our local business networks to leverage as a recruitment tool but also use as promotional tool on our website, social channels and as part of Lifestyle/Talent campaigns.
+SERVICE LEVEL PERFORMANCE 2022/23 OUTPUTS/ACHIEVEMENTS STATEMENT MEASURE Develop the Further development of the Employer and Workplace Hub on Lead and support Lead the delivery talent pipeline CEDA.nz (launched in March 2022) was undertaken to continue the of the Manawatū the regions to grow a skilled attraction and support of our local business community to attract and retain talent.
+Talent and workforce, and Skills Attraction retention of The refresh is to ensure the hub is a one-stop-shop or resource that better utilise the talent, skills, and and Retention businesses can go to for up to date, meaningful support.
+As part of existing labour the hub, we have created a simple, informative, 2-pager document investment Strategy year two action plan, focused on talent attraction and retention.
+This is to support business through the engagement and able to be shared across CEDAs social media establishment business support e-newsletters. of a digital talent A Workforce Development Planning toolkit to support employers and skills hub. to attract, retain and train staff was developed in collaboration that includes with UCOL | Te Pūkenga.
+Four information booklets were created work integrated (People Strategy, Bringing the right people on board, Growing your learning and people, and Keeping your people).
+This was launched in September graduate with workshops delivered in Feilding and Palmerston North, with 7 opportunities attendees from 6 businesses, and 16 attendees from 12 businesses respectively.
+The Sustainability Toolkit was launched to help businesses to start their sustainability journey from understanding the benefits, to practical tools and resources, and links to the climate action toolbox and calculators To further support businesses showcase the lifestyle and employment value proposition, we created a sizzle reel for our local business networks to leverage as a recruitment tool but also use as promotional tool on our website, social channels and as part of Lifestyle/Talent campaigns.
 The sectors of strength pages have been redeveloped on ManawatuNZ.co.nz with the addition of six new business videos.